-What to bring: Warm outdoor clothing, a waterproof jacket and pants, headwear and gloves.
-Good hiking boots are required for the glacier hike.
+What to bring: Warm outdoor clothing, a waterproof jacket and pants, headwear and gloves, and good hiking boots.
 A bathing suit and a towel if you want to bath in a natural warm pool at Landmannalaugar.

 What if I don’t own all of these clothing items?